 What is judicial review?

-- The court should hold a hearing on the petition within 21 days after filing of the petition.
-Wis.
-Stat. § 51.14(4).
+- The court should hold a hearing on the petition for judicial review within 21 days of its filing.

 - The child, their parent or guardian, lawyer, and anyone interested, must be informed of the hearing by mail at least four days before it occurs.